 Every year, the art world meets in Paris during the fourth week of October for 'Contemporary Art Week'.

-The Paris+ par Art Basel, an event on the international art world calendar attracting works by top artists, takes place in Paris in October.
 Those interested in Asian art will be pleased to see Asia Now, Paris Asian Art Fair returning to Paris in October 2023.
 It will be held right in the middle of Paris.
 There is something for everyone!

 Back in October 2023: the Salon du Chocolat (from 28 October to 1 November 2023) at Paris Expo Porte de Versailles and the Salon de la photo which returns to the Grande Halle de la Villette from 5 to 8 October 2023.

 Kidexpo is another not-to-be-missed event for children and families, returning this year to the Parc des expositions at Paris Expo Porte de Versailles (26 to 29 October 2023).
 The dates fall during the half-term (Toussaint) holidays (from 22 October to 7 November 2023 for zone C, which includes Paris).

 NB:The next edition of the ‘Mondial de l’Automobile’ (‘Paris Motor Show’) will be held in October 2024.

 This October, the major exhibitions of the autumn are on the agenda!